 Tourism Nova Scotia is governed by a private-sector board of directors consisting of ten business leaders from across the province.
-The Chair of the Board reports to Nova Scotia’s Minister of Business.
+The Chair of the Board reports to Nova Scotia’s Minister of Inclusive Economic Growth.

 Directors are appointed to the board via a nomination process.

 R. Irene d’Entremont, C.M., O.N.S., D.Comm hc, HL-Colhas served as Chair of the Board of Tourism Nova Scotia since 2017.
 She was born and raised in Pubnico, Nova Scotia and has been involved in sales and service, research and development, and manufacturing businesses in the Yarmouth area for over 40 years.
 She is president of ITG Information Management Inc., consulting in business management.
 She is past president of M.I.T.
 Electronics Inc., and Women’s Up-To-Date Shop Inc., and was Secretary-Treasurer of Wesmar Electronics Canada Limited.